Growing & Developing

 If you are approached by a group with a project plan, help that group understand the long term costs for any project.
 Be constructive but clear - in the end this will help your community groups get involved!

-User Group Changes
+User Responsibility Changes

-CHECKLIST ITEM
+CHECKLIST ITEMS

 Battleford River Valley Pathway Gazebo, North Battleford